List of Volkswagen Group petrol engines: V10

-Twelve-cylinder petrols

-6.0 WR12 48v
+WR12

 This W12 badged W12 engine is a twelve cylinder W engine of four rows of three cylinders, formed by joining two imaginary 15° VR6 engine cylinder blocks, placed on a single crankshaft, with each cylinder 'double-bank' now at a 72° angle.
 This specific configuration is more appropriately described as a WR12 engine.

 This Volkswagen Group engine is also used with slight modification, and with the addition of two turbochargers in the Bentley Continental GT and Bentley Flying Spur.
 It has also been used in a 600 hp form aboard the Volkswagen W12 prototype sports car to establish a 24-hour record of 323 km/h in 2002 at the Nardò Ring in Italy.

+The WR12 will be discontinued in April 2024.